Emirates RDF has announced that it has reached financial close for a project to turn rubbish into fuel in Umm Al Quwain

 Nico de Koning, project manager of Besix Concessions & Assets Middle East and general manager of Emirates RDF, said: “We are happy to be able to develop this strategic project for waste management in the Northern Emirates.

-"Emirates RDF contributes to the UAE’s strategic objective of landfill diversion of least 75 percent by 2021 and it helps cement plants in decreasing their use of fossil fuels.”For all the latest energy and oil news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.
+"Emirates RDF contributes to the UAE’s strategic objective of landfill diversion of least 75 percent by 2021 and it helps cement plants in decreasing their use of fossil fuels.”oil news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.